-A: Yes, we have enclosed with this joint proxy statement/prospectus election materials which will allow Cornell stockholders to elect, with respect to each share of Cornell common stock owned, stock consideration or cash consideration.
+A: Yes, we will send election materials separate from this joint proxy statement/prospectus which will allow Cornell stockholders to elect, with respect to each share of Cornell common stock owned, stock consideration or cash consideration.
 Cornell stockholders desiring to receive a combination of GEO common stock and cash may do so by making a stock election with respect to a portion of their shares and a cash election with respect to their remaining shares.